conradakunga/Blog/_posts/2020-03-11-asreadonly-may-not-be-doing-what-you-think.md

 categories:
   - 'C#'
 ---
-You have probably come across the **AsReadOnly()** extension method, and have probably made liberal use of it.
+You have probably come across the `AsReadOnly()` extension method, and have probably made liberal use of it.

 However there is a slight gotcha that may surprise you.

-The documentation says as follows
+The documentation says as follows:

 > Returns a read-only [ReadOnlyCollection<T>](https://docs.microsoft.com/en-us/dotnet/api/system.collections.objectmodel.readonlycollection-1?view=netframework-4.8) wrapper for the current collection.